dart-backend/boilerplates/README.md

 # ORM Starter Application for Angel3 framework

 This is an ORM starter application for [Angel3 framework](https://angel3-framework.web.app) which is a full-stack Web framework in Dart.
-The default database is `postgresql`. `mysql` support is still in active development.
+The default database is `postgresql`.

 ## Installation & Setup